-The overarching obligation of the Board is to ensure that the Foundation’s resources and capacities are deployed in ways that benefit and achieve the mission of the Foundation, and to ensure that all decisions made are for the overall good of the Foundation and are consistent with its mission and values.
+The overarching obligation of the Board is to ensure that the Foundation’s resources and capacities are deployed in ways that advance its mission and align with its values.
 As the highest leadership body of the Foundation and to satisfy its fiduciary duties, the Board is responsible for:

 - Determining the mission, values, and purposes of the organization

 - Ensuring strong fiduciary oversight and financial management

 - Enhancing the Foundation’s public image by serving as ambassadors for the organization’s work

 - Selecting and evaluating the performance of the CEO

 - Assessing its own performance as the governing body of Missouri Foundation for Health